jon-jacky/home/commonplace.md

   Language Communication Between Man and Machine, *Communications of the ACM*, 9(1), January 1966, 36 - 45.

-  "It is said that• to explain is to explain away.
+  "It is said that to explain is to explain away.
 This maxim is nowhere so well fulfilled as in the area of computer programming, especially in what is called heuristic programming and artificial intelligence.
 For in those realms machines are made to behave in wondrous ways, often sufficient to